cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 The "Page Object Pattern" should really be renamed to: "Using functions and creating custom commands".

 If you're looking to abstract behavior or roll up a series of actions you can create reusable {% url 'Custom Commands with our API' custom-commands %}.
-You can also just use regular ol' javascript functions without any of the ceremony typical with "Page Objects".
+You can also just use regular ol' JavaScript functions without any of the ceremony typical with "Page Objects".

 ## {% fa fa-angle-right %} Is there any way to detect if my app is running under Cypress?